skhemissa/Open-Source-CyberSOC/README.md

 Building an IS based on open solutions is another subject.
 It is not covered in this initiative.

 ### Automation Engine
-The purpose of the automation engine is accelerating and automating decision making on events that workflows could be modelled.
-This purpose is achieved by streamlining manual and repetitive tasks in playbooks.

-A playbook carries out various tasks and workflows based on rules, triggers, and events.
+The automation engine accelerates and automates decision making on events.
+This purpose is achieved by streamlining manual and repetitive tasks in automated and orchestrated workflows based on rules, triggers, and events.
+In the context of a CyberSOC, these workflows are designed by "playbooks".

 Example 1:
-An alert, generated by the SIEM (eg. “SIEM” section) should be enriched by running a specific playbook :
+An alert, generated by the SIEM (eg. “SIEM” section) should be enriched by running a specific playbook:
 1. Check in the asset database (e.g. “Ecosystem” section):

 if so